AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

 ## Exported data {#exported-data}

 For [!DNL Adobe Campaign] destinations, [!DNL Platform] creates a tab-delimited `.csv` file in the storage location that you provided.
-For more information about the files, see [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.
+For more information about the files, see [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.

 ## Set up data import into Adobe Campaign {#import-data-into-campaign}